-Pre-schooling: It’s difficult to get your child accepted into a public pre-school facility unless s/he’s scheduled to attend primary school in the following school year, you live in the city district where the facility is located and your child is able/willing to function in a Czech-speaking milieu.
-The official registration period is February-March via a central website; however, it is advised to contact the chosen pre-schools in advance.
+Pre-schooling: It’s difficult to get your child accepted into a public pre-school facility unless s/he’s scheduled to attend primary school in the following school year, you live in the city district where the facility is located and your child is able / willing to function in a Czech-speaking milieu.
+The official registration period is February-May via a central website; however, it is advised to contact the chosen pre-schools in advance.
 In all other cases, i.e. children younger than 5 years of age, not speaking Czech or wanting to attend preschool in a different part of the city, you usually have to resort to a private provider.

-The only school with English as its sole teaching language (kindergarten to grade 12) is the private International School of Brno.
+The only school with English as its sole teaching language (for kindergarten to year 13 students) is the private International School of Brno.
 Most schools where the teaching is in Czech will welcome non-Czech-speaking children and do their best to integrate them into the classroom teaching process.
 One school is more professionally geared to working with children from a non-Czech background.
 Located at Staňkova 14, it has special classes of Czech for foreigners and also includes intercultural programmes in the curriculum.
 Registration for the following school year takes place each January-February via a central website.

 For more information you can read an article on graduating from a high school written by our American blogger.
 Also download the infosheet on schools and preschool facilities with list of recommended kindergartens and schools.
 If you don’t find what you’re looking for there, send us an inquiry.